jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/03/2018-03-21-on-maintainability-and-the-separation-of-business-rules.md

 So I followed this 2-Layers model in my projects during that time.

-A few years later, I came to understand that the validation of user inputs is part of the Business Logic Layer.
+A few years later, I learned more about the Business Logic Layer and I came to understand that the validation of user inputs is part of the Business Logic Layer.
 So I used that knowledge in one project.
 I created a separate module for the BLL and then placed my input validations in there.

 That was my first experience on separating the business rules from the other parts of a software system.

 [_Then the web happened!..._](https://youtu.be/0oGpWmS0aYQ?t=954) I mean, I realized that I need to know how to create web applications.

-I started thinking in [monoliths](https://en.wikipedia.org/wiki/Monolithic_application) again.
+I started thinking in [monoliths](https://en.wikipedia.org/wiki/Monolithic_application) again because my attention was diverted into learning web frameworks (and later on, learning all these JavaScript libraries which pop from everywhere every millisecond of the day.

 Luckily I found a job.
 And after a few months in that job, [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) was introduced to us, the junior developers.
 Our employer gave us some articles to read about DDD becase we will be involved in an in-house project where concepts from DDD will be used.

 <!--
 That was my introduction to DDD.